 The Provost’s Office has launched a Distance Education Certificate program.
 With the help of the CARES Act and the Provost’s Office, instructors who participate will earn stipends for completing courses in the program.
 Anyone developing or reconfiguring a course for any of the distance education modalities is encouraged to participate.

-The certificate program will consist of three courses.
+The certificate program consists of three courses.
 Instructors will earn stipends after completing each of the courses, which act as steps in the certification sequence.
 Instructors will earn a badge after completing the first and second courses in the sequence, and the distance education certificate after completing the third course.

-The first course is called “Teaching with Technology Basecamp” and instructors will earn $150 for completing it.
-This course widens the scope of the previous Foundations of Teaching in Canvas course to include information on course development in distance environments as well as technical information on the various physical and digital rooms instructors will use for teaching distance education courses.
+The first course is called Teaching with Technology Basecamp.
+This course includes information on course development in distance environments as well as technical information on Canvas and the various physical and digital rooms instructors will use for teaching distance education courses.
 As a basecamp, it will provide the essentials you need to be successful on the path to building your course.

 While the basecamp will provide essentials, the second course, called Distance Education Trail Guides, picks up where the first course leaves off.
 The trail guides course centers on developing learning pathways for students.
 This course is for you if you have completed the basecamp and would like to explore more systematically how to develop distance education courses.
 You will be able to choose from one of two options: developing a synchronous course or developing an asynchronous course.

 The second course helps with course development but, as we all know, planning and doing present separate issues.